ElDiabloRojo/eldiablorojo.github.io/_posts/2021-01-19-bias-lighting.md

 ---

 Haven't got enough colour in your life?
 Enjoy flash gimmicks as much as I do?
-Maybe you're into gaming and need more immersion, if you answered yes to any of these you're in for a treat (even if you didn't it's going to be great).
+Maybe you're into gaming and need more immersion.

 ![beach-bias.png]({{ site.baseurl }}/images/beach-bias.png)

+If you answered yes to any of these you're in for a treat (even if you didn't it's going to be great).

 ## What is bias lighting?

 By definition Bias Lighting is a weak light source on the backside of a tv or monitor that illuminates the wall or suface behind the display.
+Some systems offer basic features whilst others will react to the border pixels on your display.

 Some would argue that bias lighting reduces the contrast between the display & the surrounding environment.